Cheedubem/Learnable-Task-2/README.md

 providing a structured way to manage and organize changes.

 The primary goals of version control are to:

--Track changes
+- Track changes
--Collaboration
+- Collaboration
--History and Rollback
+- History and Rollback
--Branching and Merging
+- Branching and Merging
--Traceability
+- Traceability

 ## Explain difference between git and github